Last Updated on by SiteControl

 The Indiana Health Insurance Marketplace offers affordable medical rates and quality coverage.
 You can purchase a plan and enroll through our website in 15 minutes.
 Because of the complexity of changes and the confusion of determining tax credit amounts, we will guide you through the process of buying a policy, and help you understand which Exchange plans will be best for you or your family.

 Non-Obamacare coverage is also offered, and often prices are substantially less than conventional policies.
 However, preventative benefits may not be 100% covered with no out-of-pocket expenses.
 Plans offer flexible benefits with guaranteed coverage and up to $2 million in available benefits per policy.
 Dental, vision, and critical illness riders are also available.
+Pre-existing conditions are not covered on short-term plans.

 Seniors, and any applicant that has reached age 65 are probably eligible for Medicare.
 Although your options are different than persons under age 65, it is still critical to understand which Medigap options (if any) will reduce your out-of-pocket expenses, at a rate that makes the plan cost-effective.
 If you choose an “Advantage” plan, it is also important to verify that your doctors, specialists, and medical facilities are in the carrier’s network.
 Many Supplement plans are offered, including the new Plan G (HD) option.

 You may also qualify for a subsidy that could potentially pay your entire premium.
-Open Enrollment (under age-65) begins November 1 and ends December 15.
+Open Enrollment (under age-65) begins November 1 and ends January 15.
 During this time, you can choose and compare policies that will be effective for the following year.
 Whether you are buying coverage for the first time or replacing an existing policy, you’ll be eligible for financial subsidies and won’t be declined for medical reasons.
 Pediatric dental and vision benefits are included for young children, and adult dental plans are also offered by many carriers.

 We highly recommend that you take the time to review plans before Open Enrollment, so there is ample time to determine your best options.
 With more than three decades of experience, we research the best plans offered by the most highly-rated carriers (more information is provided below).
 If you are Medicaid or Medicare-eligible, we will provide additional guidance.
 If the Open Enrollment deadline is missed, several options will still be available.
+Qualifying for an SEP (Special Enrollment Period) will allow you to apply for Marketplace coverage.

 Direct Prices